stytchauth/stytch-ios/Sources/StytchCore/Documentation.docc/StytchCore.md

 #### Configuration

- Prior to using any authentication methods, you must configure it via one of two techniques: 1) Automatically, by including a `StytchConfiguration.plist` file in your main app bundle ([example](https://github.com/stytchauth/stytch-swift/blob/main/StytchDemo/Shared/StytchConfiguration.plist)) or 2) Programmatically using the static ``StytchClient/configure(publicToken:hostUrl:)`` function.
+ Prior to using any authentication methods, you must configure the StytchClient via one of two techniques: 1) Automatically, by including a `StytchConfiguration.plist` file in your main app bundle ([example](https://github.com/stytchauth/stytch-swift/blob/main/StytchDemo/Shared/StytchConfiguration.plist)) or 2) Programmatically using the static ``StytchClient/configure(publicToken:hostUrl:)`` function.

  #### Usage